wmeints/effective-llm-applications/samples/chapter-07/csharp/Chapter7.ValidationDatasetGeneration/README.md

 dotnet run
 ```

-The application will process all samples from [./Input/validation-data.csv](./Input/validation-data.csv)
+The application will process content stored in the [Content](./Content) directory
-to generate an answer based on the content in [Content](./Content).

-At the end of the program, the output is stored in `test-samples.json` in the project directory.
+and generate a `validation-data.csv` file in the same [Content](./Content) directory.